HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 The Mixture of Gaussians (MoG) model is a probabilistic model that assumes data points are generated from a mixture of several Gaussian distributions.
 Each Gaussian distribution represents a cluster or component within the overall data distribution.
 This model is often used for clustering and density estimation.

-## Bayes Net Representation

 In a Mixture of Gaussians model, we have a latent variable \( z \) that determines which Gaussian component a data point belongs to.
-The generative process can be represented as a simple Bayesian network:
+The generative process can be represented as a simple Bayesian network: z → x

 - **Use Cases and Advantages of MoG in Modeling Data Distributions**